davidterroso/D/documentation.md

- ┃ ┗ requirements.txt # Contains the necessary packages for this project and their respective versions, ┃                    # without including PyTorch or Tensorflow packages, which are installed manually ┃                    # as described in the README.md file ┣ unet_big_imgs # Folder that contains the relevant images output from the unet_big.ipynb file ┃ ┣ Run013_training_error.png # PNG file which contains the plots of the training and evaluation error in Run013
- ┃ ┗ ...
- ┣ unet_preliminar_imgs # Folder that contains the relevant images output from the unet_preliminar.ipynb file ┃ ┣ Run1_training_error.png # PNG file which contains the plots of the training and evaluation error in Run1
- ┃ ┗ ...
- ┣ unet_random_imgs # Folder that contains the relevant images output from the unet_random.ipynb file ┃ ┣ Run001_training_error.png # PNG file which contains the plots of the training and evaluation error in Run001
- ┃ ┗ ...
- ┣ unet_random_improved_imgs # Folder that contains the relevant images output from the unet_random_improved.ipynb file ┃ ┣ Run021_training_error.png # PNG file which contains the plots of the training and evaluation error in Run021
- ┃ ┗ ...
- ┣ unet_vertical_variability_imgs # Folder that contains the relevant images output from the unet_vertical_variability.ipynb file
- ┃ ┣ Run024_training_error.png # PNG file which contains the plots of the training and evaluation error in Run024
- ┃ ┗ ...
- ┣ unet_vertical_imgs # Folder that contains the relevant images output from the unet_vertical.ipynb file ┃ ┣ Run024_training_error.png # PNG file which contains the plots of the training and evaluation error in Run024
- ┃ ┗ ...
- ┣ init # Folder that contains the Python files that are used before training the networks, to prepare the data ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┣ folds_split.py # Has functions that perform k-fold-split on the RETOUCH dataset, according to the project needs ┃ ┣ mip_split.py # Using integer programming, attempts to determine the best fold split ┃ ┣ patch_extraction.py # Has functions extract the patches later used to train the networks ┃ ┗ read_oct.py # Reads and saves the OCT's B-scans so that it can be saved in the user's computer ┣ logs # Folder that contains the error logs of the runs ┃ ┣ Run1_training_log_epoch.csv # CSV file which saves the training and validation error in each epoch of a run ┃ ┃ ...
+ ┃ ┗ requirements.txt # Contains the necessary packages for this project and their respective versions, ┃                    # without including PyTorch or Tensorflow packages, which are installed manually ┃                    # as described in the README.md file ┣ init # Folder that contains the Python files that are used before training the networks, to prepare the data ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┣ folds_split.py # Has functions that perform k-fold-split on the RETOUCH dataset, according to the project needs ┃ ┣ mip_split.py # Using integer programming, attempts to determine the best fold split ┃ ┣ patch_extraction.py # Has functions extract the patches later used to train the networks ┃ ┗ read_oct.py # Reads and saves the OCT's B-scans so that it can be saved in the user's computer ┣ lmdb # Folder that contains the LMDB datasets
+ ┃ ┣ train_masks_13_1_2.lmdb # LMDB file that contains the training masks of the dataset that has 13 patches per ┃ ┃                         # scan, the testing fold is fold 1 and the validation fold is fold 2 ┃ ┣ train_patches_13_1_2.lmdb # LMDB file that contains the training patches of the dataset that has 13 patches per ┃ ┃                           # scan, the testing fold is fold 1 and the validation fold is fold 2 ┃ ┣ val_masks_13_1_2.lmdb   # LMDB file that contains the validation masks of the dataset that has 13 patches per ┃ ┃                         # scan, the testing fold is fold 1 and the validation fold is fold 2 ┃ ┣ val_patches_13_1_2.lmdb # LMDB file that contains the validation patches of the dataset that has 13 patches per ┃ ┃                         # scan, the testing fold is fold 1 and the validation fold is fold 2 ┃ ┗ ...
+ ┣ logs # Folder that contains the error logs of the runs ┃ ┣ Run1_training_log_epoch.csv # CSV file which saves the training and validation error in each epoch of a run ┃ ┃ ...
  ┃ ┗ Run1_training_log_batch.csv # CSV file which saves the training error in each batch of a run ┣ models # Folder that contains the PyTorch file of the best models in each run ┃ ┣ Run1_UNet_best_model.pth # PyTorch file of the best model in Run1, which performs multi-class fluid segmentation ┃ ┗ ...
- ┣ network_functions # Folder that contains the Python files that contain the functions used in training ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┣ dataset.py # Creates the PyTorch Dataset objects that will be used in train, test, and validation of the models ┃ ┗ evaluate.py # Function called to evaluate the model in each epoch ┣ networks # Folder that contains the Python files that contain the CNNs used in this project ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┣ loss.py # Contains the loss functions that will be used to train and evaluate the models
+ ┣ network_functions # Folder that contains the Python files that contain the functions used in training ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┣ dataset.py # Creates the PyTorch Dataset objects that will be used in train, test, and validation of the models ┃ ┣ evaluate.py # Function called to evaluate the model in each epoch ┃ ┗ lmdb_creator.py # File that is used to transform the datasets into LMDB files ┣ networks # Folder that contains the Python files that contain the CNNs used in this project ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┣ loss.py # Contains the loss functions that will be used to train and evaluate the models